-Thousands of Californians Are Powerless On Second Day Of PG&E's Intentional Outages
+Thousands of Californians Are Powerless On 2nd Day Of PG&E's Intentional Outages

 But some 600,000 customers are still without electricity.

 "For restoration to begin, crews must inspect affected equipment to ensure no damage has occurred.
-As of 10 a.m., PG&E has not issued an 'all clear,'" PG&E said.
+As of 10 a.m., PG&E has not issued an 'all clear,' " PG&E said.

 The San Ramon Valley Fire Protection District tweeted late Thursday morning that the "vast majority of San Ramon" had their power restored.